liftoffio/LiftoffAds-iOS/README.md

 provided by Liftoff are written in Objective-C and distributed as static libraries.

-To integrate the LiftoffAds display SDK, you will need at minimum:
+To integrate the latest version of the LiftoffAds display SDK, you will need at
+minimum:

-- macOS 10.15.2 or later
+- macOS >= 11 (Big Sur)
-- XCode 11.4 or later
+- XCode >= 12.5

 ### SKAdNetwork